• Skip to primary navigation

 Why Use an Instant Pot to Cook A Roast

-Using an Instant Pot for cooking a roast has several advantages.
+Using an Instant Pot to cook a roast has several advantages.

-• It cuts down on the amount of time required for cooking which always a welcome help to the busy wife and mother.
+• It cuts down on the amount of time required for cooking, which is always a welcome help to the busy wife and mother.

 Tips for Cooking Instant Pot Pot Roast

-2. This recipe calls for beef broth, but if you don’t have any (sometimes I don’t) you can use bullion, chicken broth, or just water if you prefer.
+2. This recipe calls for beef broth, but if you don’t have any (sometimes I don’t), you can use bouillon, chicken broth, or just water if you prefer.
 I often use water because I forget to have broth on hand.

 3. If you do not want to have gravy or cook vegetables with your roast.
 You may want to cook the meat on the Instant Pot trivet.
 The roast may scorch if you let it sit directly on the bottom of the pot.
 I’ve never had an issue with this because I have plenty of liquid in with mine.